stigok/grunt-jsmin-sourcemap/README.md

   }
 });
 ```

+In some cases, you may want to *only* concatenate and minify the files without creating a source map for them.
+Use the setting `options.createSourceMaps` (default: `true`) to configures this.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint via [grunt][grunt] and test via `npm test`.